RychuP/ConsoleChess/README.md

-# JustChess
+# Console Chess
-Console Chess Game for the OOP course at Telerik Academy
+Console Chess Game based on JustChess by ivaylokenov.